farhat-lab/megapipe/README.md

 A directory called `megapipe` will be created!

-2. Create a conda environment for megapipe using the `.yml` file provided and activate it.
-This step might take a while, so please have a coffee or read a paper.
+2. Create a conda environment and activate it.
+Install the mjority of the software packages with conda

 ````
-conda env create -f megapipe3.yml
+conda create --name megapipe3 python=3.8
 conda activate megapipe3
+conda install snakemake pilon samtools bwa sra-tools prinseq picard kraken
 ````

 **Note**: remember to check if you have the bioconda channel in your `.condarc` file.
 Otherwise you can add it and reorder the priority of your channels: